Skip to content

 Make Some Candied Walnuts

-Really, it’s as simple as just three ingredients: walnuts, butter and sugar.
-Add all of the ingredients to a skillet and heat for five minutes over medium heat, stirring constantly.
-Separate nuts on parchment paper and allow to cool.
+All you need are three ingredients: walnuts, butter, and sugar.
+Add everything to a skillet and heat over medium heat for about five minutes, stirring constantly.
+Then spread the nuts on parchment paper and let them cool.

 Share Fun Facts About Walnuts